thekarlbrown/ChangeTheWorld/README.md

 use better directory for saving files

-pushing/pulling favorites upvote/downvote from server
+pushing/pulling favourites upvote/downvote from server

 update selected on start based on IdeaPage so tags are selected and values are passed and leaderboard doesn't start on null